 Some people like to flaunt their wealth, but wealthy people remain cautious spenders with surprisingly frugal habits.
-The overall concept is, if you want to save money then don’t spend money unnecessarily.
+The overall concept is that if you want to save money, then don’t spend money unnecessarily.
 Here are 7 tips to save money that you can learn from the rich.
 See if you can use them too!

 7 tips to save money

 Impulse buying is something the rich do not participate in.
 They don’t usually attend Black Friday sales and stock clearance sales that many others do unless they are shopping for something they truly need.
 When people attend these sales, they often spend money on a lot of unnecessary goods just because of the huge discounts.
 Rich people, despite having the money to spend, won’t spend their time browsing these sales or spending money on things they don’t need.
 As Warren Buffett said: “If you buy things you do not need, soon you will have to sell things you need.”
 This advice is meant to help people stay out of debt and is a great tip to save money.

 2. Don’t spend money on movies, TV, or video games

 Thomas Corley is the author of the best-selling book Rich Habits — The Daily Successful Habits of Wealthy Individuals wherein he makes the point that wealthy people don’t make a habit of engaging in passive entertainment like television.
 Instead, they spend their time in self-improvement activities such as exercise and reading.
 A survey found that more than 80 percent of successful people like to read and seldom spend time and money on entertainment such as gaming or streaming services.
 Li Ka-Shing, the richest man in Hong Kong, once stated: “I have never stopped reading and learning.
 I’m not out of touch with current trends because I don’t know what they are, nor do I need to know.”

 3. Don’t buy an expensive house